Pointing the Way to Better Eyesight

 If you have poor eyesight it is not because your eyes are too weak!

 So often, when we think of exercises, we imagine forcing ourselves to work at something to make ourselves stronger.
 That is not the approach to take with improving eyesight.
 For some things that might be the right approach, but not for vision which is naturally easy and gentle.
-It is the strain created by the effort or act of trying to see that gets us into trouble.
+It is the strain created by the effort or act of trying to see that gets you into trouble.

 One workable definition of exercise is: to train by use; practice; to undergo training.

-We don't want to approach these activities with the mentality of trying hard.
+You don't want to approach these activities with the mentality of trying hard.
 Instead, just relax and allow.

 Return to the top of Eye Exercises